operate-first/apps/docs/acm/adding_users_to_acm.md

 ### Adding users to ACM

-We use ACM [managedclustersets][1] to organize our clusters.
+We use ACM [managed cluster sets][1] to organize our clusters.
 When a team is looking to create, import, or manage a cluster using the Operate First ACM instance (and thus make it part of the Operate First Cloud), they can do so by creating their own `ManagedClusterSet`.
 Once a team is given admin access to their `ManagedClusterSet`, they can then create and manage clusters in this `ManagedClusterSet`, isolated from other clusters within ACM.